KnickKnaack/Average-Joes/userstories.md

 * Test the arrow buttons, test the currencies generated in each tank.

 ### 2: Have different fish
-As a user, I want to have different fish available to use so there is variety in the tank.
+As a user, I want to have different fish available to use so there is large variety of different kinds of fish in the tank.

-Elaboration: Users should be able to obtain new and different fish through means of breeding or purchasing them to add new fish in their aquarium.
+Elaboration: Users should be able to obtain new and different fish through means of breeding or purchasing them to add new fish in their personal aquarium(s).

 Constraints: none

 Effort Estimation: 6 person-hours

 Acceptance Test: Perform tests on breeding that show that different fish can be obtained through different breeding combinations.
-Perform tests that the user can purchase new fish in the shop.
+Will need to establish a functioning breeding system that may be accessable by the user.
+Then, prform tests if the user can get to breeding screen and breed to of thier own fish successfully.
+The user must also be able to purchase a new breed of fish with currency collected over time of play from in game stores purchasing system.
+Perform tests if the user can purchase new fish in the shop.

 ### 3: Be able to pass the time
 As someone with a lot of free time, I want an interactive game so that I can pass the time.

 Elaboration: The game should include several minigames that the user can play to obtain currency and items.
 The minigames will give the player something to do beside just sitting and waiting for the aquarium to generate money.
+This is to achieve the goal of playability.

 Constraints: none